turi-code/userguide/deployment/pred-getting-started.md

                                 aws_secret_access_key = 'YOUR_SECRET_KEY')
 ```

-After creating this object, we save it locally, so we can easily retrieve it in
-subsequent GraphLab Create sessions.
-For more documentation about how GraphLab
+For more documentation about how GraphLab Create manages local references to
-Create manages local references to Jobs and Predictive Services,
+Jobs and Predictive Services, see
-see
 [here](https://dato.com/products/create/docs/graphlab.deploy.html#predictive-services).

-Having configured our EC2 environment, we're ready to launch a Predictive
+Having configured our EC2 Config object, we're ready to launch a Predictive
 Service Deployment using
 [graphlab.deploy.predictive_service.create](https://dato.com/products/create/docs/generated/graphlab.deploy.predictive_service.create.html#graphlab.deploy.predictive_service.create).
 Required parameters include

 1. a name for the deployment
-2. a ec2 configuration we defined in the previous step
+2. a EC2 configuration we defined in the previous step
-3. an S3 path for the root 'working directory' for this Predictive Service
+3. an state path for the root 'working directory' for this Predictive Service

-The 3rd parameter -- the S3 path -- determines where the models and any
+The 3rd parameter -- the state path -- is a S3 path that is used to manage the
+state for the Predictive Service.
+This can be used to create a Predictive Service
+object on another machine.
+This path determines where the models and any
 corresponding data dependencies will be saved.
-Logs will be written to the S3
+Logs are also written to this
-path specified in the EC2 configuration with an added directory named logs.
+path with an added directory named logs.
 So for example, if we specified our S3 path to be
 `s3://my-bucket/`, then the logs for our Predictive Service would be
 saved at the following S3 path: `s3://my-bucket/logs`.